-The OfficeJet Pro series has long made a strong argument for the best all in one printer in the world.
-It fits an ideal demographic between the demands of large businesses and the more casual needs of residential customers, and it's undoubtedly one of the best choices available to you if you expect to need a modest but consistent amount of printing, scanning, and copying.
+The OfficeJet Pro series has long been a strong contender for the best all-in-one printer in the world.
+It fits an ideal demographic between the heavy demands of large businesses and the more casual needs of residential customers, and it's undoubtedly one of the best choices available to you if you expect to need a modest but consistent amount of printing, scanning, and copying.

-This is a small office all in one printer through and through, and that's reflected in the features set.
-The Wi-Fi at work here is self-healing, and there are a ton of options for wirelessly placing print jobs in the queue.
+This is a small office all-in-one printer through and through, and that's reflected in its core features.
+The Wi-Fi capabilities at work here include automatic troubleshooting, and there are a ton of options for wirelessly placing print jobs in the queue.